BlackBerry's meltdown sparks start-up boom in Canada's Silicon Valley

 "I have seen ... investors in town, private jets landing at Waterloo regional airport straight from Menlo Park and Silicon Valley," said Litt, whose company has said it could float its shares within two years.
 "It has changed so fast."

-Oulu is now a leading candidate to host a data center for Microsoft, which is taking over Nokia's phone business.
+Oulu is now a leading candidate to host a data center for Microsoft (MSFT.O), which is taking over Nokia's phone business.
 Former employees have also become entrepreneurs, doing especially well in the mobile gaming market.
+[ID:nL3N0IP2TR]

 RISING INVESTMENT